slicertrack/slicertrack.github.io/Download.md

 # System requirements

-To run 3D Slicer you need the following configuration (SlicerRT extensions do not have any additional requirement):
+To run 3D Slicer you need the following configuration (SlicerTrack extensions do not have any additional requirement):

 *   Computer with a 64-bit operating system  [required]
 *   Minimum 8GB RAM [recommended for optimal performance]